telemonit/offer/README.md

 # 2024

-first implementations, prototypes available for free and paid for sale on a global scale on mobile marketplaces, reinvestment and hiring new people to the team in the next year.
+First implementations, prototypes available for free and paid for sale on a global scale on mobile marketplaces, reinvestment and hiring new people to the team in the next year.
+Reports, Standardization, Meetings online

+Cost:
++ living expenses
++ time, focus on development
++ looking for partners
++ spending time with customers

 functions:
 + monitoring